 You want to keep intruders far away from your company.
 For the best possible protection, your employees should use strong passwords, and it’s recommended that they use a different password for each different site and software.

 A password manager can help to make your employees’ lives a lot easier, and it encourages them to use a variety of strong passwords.

-Although you are most likely using various tools and security measures to keep your organisation’s email boxes safe from unauthorised access, compromise, and loss, your employees should also be aware of the threats.
+Although you are most likely using various tools and security measures to keep your organization’s email boxes safe from unauthorized access, compromise, and loss, your employees should also be aware of the threats.

 Today, email is the most typical channel for spamming, phishing attacks, spreading malware, and using social engineering to get sensitive information.

 As attackers commonly try to access your data through these tactics, you should pay special attention to education on email security.
 While you can purchase solutions to keep your emails safe, it is invaluable that your employees know what to expect and how to behave to protect your resources from intrusion.

 Any software that was developed with the intent of damaging your devices and systems or steal your data is considered malware.

 It’s easier to prevent malware than control the damage after the incident.
 Therefore, it’s important to educate your employees to recognize threats from malware and how they can avoid spreading one.

 In a previous article, we defined social engineering as the following: